vkuchinov/watersheds/README.md

     But, with a little trick — it wouldn't be a linear slow-motion, but with exponential or anticipatory easing, making scene still-like but with rapid and smooth transition to next step at the end of each period.

+    I hope it will work well, otherwise we should switch to less spectacular series of stills.

 ```
 <h3>January 2xth, 2017</h3>
 ```